Best running shoes for supination 2024: Find the perfect fit for your feet

 -

-Not a fast shoe for racing
+Definitely not a fast shoe or for racing

 -

-Toe box is too snug
+Toe box is very snug

 Unlike many running shoes on the market, the adidas Ultraboost 22 has been designed for women – rather than just being a shrunken-down version of a men’s shoe.
 Drawing from an enormous data set of more than one million feet, a female Adidas team found distinct differences between male and female feet, with women on average displaying a thinner heel and shorter instep.
 So, it has adjusted the design accordingly.

-Our tester approved the changes, finding this latest iteration of the Ultraboost series felt snug and form-fitting, without ever becoming uncomfortably tight.
+During our Adidas Ultraboost 22 review, we found this latest iteration of the Ultraboost series felt snug and form-fitting, without ever becoming uncomfortably tight.

 The Continental rubber outsole offers brilliant grip, too – after all, if it’s good enough for tires, shoe tread should be a walk (or should we say jog) in the park.
 And the shoes are also among the cream of the crop when it comes to cushioning, with the Adidas Boost foam providing a soft, bouncy ride.
 You can feel the 22mm of cushioning in the heel, and the 10mm drop helps your foot move through the heel-to-toe transition smoothly.